-- an outline of the working pattern you would like
+- An outline of the working pattern you would like.

-- an explanation of the effect, if any, you think the proposed change might have on your job and, how you think this could be dealt with.
+- An explanation of the effect, if any, you think the proposed change might have on your job and, how you think this could be dealt with.

-- the date on which you would like the proposed change to start.
+- The date on which you would like the proposed change to start.

-- whether you have made a previous request and, if so, the date of that request.
+- Whether you have made a previous request and, if so, the date of that request.

 Your employer can only refuse your request if they have good business reasons for it.
-It is important to consider the needs of your company when you make your request, and to include as much information as you can about how your proposed change will help the business as well as you, or how you can deal with any possible negative impact you think your employer may be concerned about.
+It is important to consider the needs of your company when you make your request, and to include as much information as you can about how your proposed change will help the business as well as you, or how you can deal with any possible negative effect you think your employer may be concerned about.

-Your employer may have a standard form for you to use or you can use a form available from the Carers UK website [external link]
+Your employer may have a standard form for you to use or you can use a form available from the Carers UK website [external link].

 Employers for Carers